MESAHub/mesa-website/01-capabilities.markdown

 * [Paper 1 (Paxton et al. 2011)](http://adsabs.harvard.edu/abs/2011ApJS..192....3P)
 * [Paper 2 (Paxton et al. 2013)](http://adsabs.harvard.edu/abs/2013ApJS..208....4P)

-To give you some flavor of what MESA can do, here are some movies made using png output from mesa/star.
+To give you some more flavor of what MESA can do, here are some movies made using png output from mesa/star.

 ## Evolve a 1 Msun star